For many people under 18, the thought of becoming pregnant and raising a child can be petrifying.

 This can mean that we don’t ask enough questions about the medication we’re taking, which can leave us with a lot of uncertainty.

-To help you out, we’re answering your questions about taking the pill before the age of 18, so that you can take contraception into your own hands.
+To help you out, we’re answering your questions about taking the pill under 18 so that you can make informed decisions and take contraception into your own hands.

-Yes — if you’re under 18 you can get the contraceptive pill from a doctor.
+Yes — if you’re under 18 you can get the contraceptive pill from a doctor or nurse practitioner.

 You’ll need to be assessed by a medical professional before they make the decision, but provided you are a responsible young adult and are able to take the contraceptive correctly, you will usually be prescribed it.

-There is no law surrounding how old you have to be before you go to the doctor alone, but the doctor will only prescribe you medication if they think you understand the consequences and conditions of the medication.
+There is no law surrounding how old you have to be before you go to the doctor alone, but they will only prescribe you a medical treatment if they think you understand its consequences and conditions.

-Sixteen-years-old is normally a good age to start birth control, as most girls have started their periods and have a natural rhythm going, plus it’s the legal age to have sex in most of Australia (it is 17 in South Australia and Tasmania) .
+16 years old is normally a good age to start birth control, as most girls have started their periods and have a natural rhythm going.
+Plus, it’s the legal age to have sex in most of Australia (it is 17 in South Australia and Tasmania) .

-Starting birth control is very personal and it really depends on the girl and her emotional and physiological maturity.
+Starting birth control is very personal and it really depends on each young person and their emotional and physiological maturity.

 In the state of NSW, automatic confidentiality means that you will be able to keep your medical history confidential from your parents if you’re over the age of 16.